AllFatherOdin2/GradDatabases/DatabaseProject/src/README/README3.txt

 CS 542 - Database Management Systems

 Assumptions
 -Data is inserted using standard CSV format.
-Ex. "value","value","value"\n -CSV files are stored in the same directory as the program -Both CSV files fit in memory
+Ex. "value",NULL,"value"\n -CSV files are stored in the same directory as the program -Both CSV files fit in memory